HL7/smart-app-launch/input/pages/client-confidential-asymmetric.md

 #### **Use this profile** when the following conditions apply:

-* The target FHIR server supports SMART's `client-confidential-asymmetric` capability
+* The target FHIR authorization server supports SMART's `client-confidential-asymmetric` capability
 * The client can maange asymmetric keys for authentication
 * The client is able to protect a private key